diegopacheco/java-pocs/pocs/recovery-leader-election-process/README.md

 Once the leader is done(other inctances are waiting for 15 seconds) they will try to fetch they own ids by querying the key `slot:<UUID>:ids` where `<UUID>` is the slot that they created.

+This solution is for fun, it has issues like:
+* IF Redis is down, the leader election will not work.
+But one node will fetch all the data(db).
+* I did not test this algo with chaos and I don't think is bulletproof Only which a lot of testing to know.
+* After the lock, the issue is that the other nodes are waiting to be time based, it would be better to wait for the LOCK key to be done or another clear signal that the leader is done.
+* Everytime a new machine/instance bootup the same code will run, them split will happen again if `db` is not cleaned.
+* IF machines/instances fail before this process finish lock still be alive for up to 60 seconds, which is the time to live of the lock.
+* Only once the lock is gone a new leader election could happen, but this scenario can create some bugs just use your imagination.

 Even being a dumb poc there are some interesting techniques going here like:
 * Make same spring boot app rung in 3 different instance in docker-compose (changing port with SERVER_PORT)
 * Detect if application is running in a container or not